UPDATE: We updated this post in January 2024 with new links and all of the current sign-up bonuses for cards we recommend.

 - Performance: $199 annual fee, 9,000 anniversary points, no foreign transaction fees, four upgraded boardings and more

 For both of these business cards, you can net a whopping 80,000 if you spend $5,000 in the first three months.

 You’ll also get 3 points per $1 for Southwest purchases and can get a credit to use towards TSA Pre-Check or Global Entry.
 That’s a great perk for anyone who often travels internationally, as we do.

 We use the Premier card for our business and are just fine with that.
 Using both a personal and a business card from Southwest is our top tip for Travel Hacking 101 if you can.
-I got both cards last year and earned the companion pass as a result.
+I got both cards a few years ago and earned the companion pass as a result.

 When you get the Southwest companion pass, you can choose a companion who flies with you for basically nothing.
 On domestic flights, I pay $5.60 to add Rachel to my itinerary.

 You get the companion pass for the remainder of the year that you earned it in plus the entire next year.
 Even though we stayed put in PV for eight months, we’re still going to rack up about 15 free flights with it.

 I used points for my flights and added Rachel for pennies on the dollar.
 We saved at least $2,500 that year as a result.
 We also did the whole fall Phish tour 2021 as a result and got Rachel to #100!